 There are two replication types, auto replication and selectable for replication.
 When the table collection replication type is set to auto replicated, you can also enter the Customization Query and Customization Column.
 When the table collection is set to selectable for replication, both Customization Query and Customization Column should be null.

 Customization Query - A query that specifies which columns should be displayed, and the default sort order of records in a customizable table collection choice list.
 Such a query may include columns from related table collections.
 Column lookups for child tables use the customized query to display columns from the parent record.
+This is used for the customize choice list.
+You need to edit the customization column along with the query.

 Customization Column - The column id of the column whose values should be stored to indicate which records should be displayed for a customized table collection.
 If you enter a customization query, you must also enter a customization column.
+This is used for the customize choice list.

 Enter the column id value found in the tablecolumn table.
 Examples of customization column data: